mateuseap/ihs-project/README.md

 ## 🚀 How to run the project

-Just open up a terminal and run the below commands:
+Just open up a terminal and run the below command:

 ```bash
 sh setup.sh
 ```

-Then you're ready to go 😁
+Then you're ready to go, have fun! 😁

 ## 👥 Group